Balo-i

-Balo-i, officially the Municipality of Baloi (Maranao: Inged a Balo-i; Lungsod sa Balo-i; Bayan ng Balo-i), is a 3rd class municipality in the province of Lanao del Norte, Philippines.
+Balo-i, officially the Municipality of Balo-i (Maranao: Inged a Balo-i; Lungsod sa Balo-i; Bayan ng Balo-i), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 68,465 people.

 It is also spelled Baloi, or Balëy using Filipino 2014 Orthography.

 Balo-i is the town where the Maria Cristina Airport, also known as Iligan Airport, is located.

 History

 The town was created from the municipal districts of Momungan, Pantar, and Balut (August 1, 1948).
 It is the mother town of Tagoloan (June 21, 1969) and Pantar (June 11, 1978).